 DO NOT overload your boat.
 Your boat is equipped with a required capacity plate indicating the maximum acceptable load as determined by the manufacturer following certain Federal guidelines.
+Place persons and gear in a way that distributes weight evenly.
 If in doubt, contact your Nautique dealer.